 Dr. Nazim Hussain is a Professor of Accounting and Finance at the Ecole de Management Léonard De Vinci (EMLV) in Paris, France.
 Previously, he has been working as an associate professor of accounting at the University of Groningen, The Netherlands since 2016.
 He earned his Ph.D. in Business Administration (Doctor Europaeus) in 2016 from Ca' Foscari University of Venice, Italy.
 His research focuses on corporate sustainability performance and disclosure, financial accounting, corporate governance, and greenwashing.
 Dr. Hussain's work has appeared in leading journals such as The British Accounting Review, Journal of Business Ethics, British Journal of Management, and among others.
 He has also served as an editorial board member and keynote speaker at international conferences on sustainability, governance, and finance.

-Mirza Muhammad Naseer; Nazim HUSSAIN; Sana Akbar Khan; Guiseppe Nicolò
+Mirza Muhammad Naseer; Nazim Hussain; Sana Akbar Khan; Guiseppe Nicolò

 The ESG Emissions Paradox: Capability?Contingent Effects of Research and Development and Cost Leadership in Asia Article de journal